Sunday, June 10th

 Lunch on own.

-Tuesday evening, Hampshire campus: at 6 pm we will hear short presentations from several of the leading book artists of the Valley about their work, and a talk by Barbara Blumenthal on the history of the book arts in the Valley.
-A dinner on the Hampshire campus will follow at 7pm.
+Short presentations from several of the leading book artists of the Valley about their work, and a talk by Barbara Blumenthal on the history of the book arts in the Valley.
+Dinner in the Hampshire Art Gallery will follow at 7pm.

 Departure by midday.